rdmilligan/SaltwashAR/README.txt

 SaltwashAR is a Python Augmented Reality application.

+Documentation can be found on my Wiki: https://github.com/rdmilligan/SaltwashAR/wiki

-To see what it can do, check out my 'SaltwashAR' video: https://www.youtube.com/watch?v=hfP_C4ZTtuo
+To see what it can do, check out my 'SaltwashAR' video: https://youtu.be/saDeD26KRYo

 To help develop the application, check out my 'Augmented Reality with hand gestures' post: https://rdmilligan.wordpress.com/2015/12/13/augmented-reality-with-hand-gestures/